rkirov/adapt-comp/README.md

 removed all, but one - Changable and replaced the rest with simple mutable operations.

-As observed in [1] the Changable monad is nothing more than the continuation monad with some callback caching based on causality ordering.
-A nice gentle intro to the continuation monad can be found in Dan Piponi's blog [4],[5].
+As observed in [the Carlsson paper][1] the Changable monad is nothing more than the continuation monad with some callback caching based on causality ordering.
+A nice gentle intro to the continuation monad can be found in Dan Piponi's blog [here][4],[and here][5].

-The original Haskell implementation uses a data structure by Deitz and Sleator [6], which I skipped implementing and instead used a trivial replacement (which would likely fail to scale).
+The original Haskell implementation uses a data structure [by Deitz and Sleator][6], which I skipped implementing and instead used a trivial replacement (which would likely fail to scale).

 ## Syntax sugar